Next Start

 Tires that are properly aligned can also improve performance on the road and ensure that rigs are traveling with the highest possible fuel efficiency.

 Proper diesel truck alignment also prevents drivers from working harder than they need to, since it would keep the truck moving in the right direction.
-If they have to work harder than they need to, they can get fatigued and drive inattentively and/or recklessly.
-So it’s crucial that tires are properly aligned to prevent this from happening.
+If truck drivers end up working harder than they need to, they can get fatigued and drive inattentively and/or recklessly.
+So, it’s crucial that tires are properly aligned to prevent this from happening.

 Read: Preventive Maintenance Checklist for Diesel Trucks